picoruby/prk_firmware-wiki/Sounder.md

 ## Description

-PRK can not only make a beep sound but also a music.
+PRK can not only make a beep sound but also play music.

 As of 0.9.18, Piezoelectric sounder is supported by `Sounder` class.